"Every time you have to speak, you are auditioning for leadership.” ~ James C. Humes1. It is an indication of future performance.

 And. if you would like to submit a post about your experience during the summer, e.g., a really gratifying project, or enlightening event, let me know and I will give you a guest spot!"The moving cursor writes, and having written, blinks on." ~Dave BarryGuilt.
 It's the main reason we fall out of touch.
 Maybe you have a friend from college that you forgot to email back...three years ago.
 Now it's just awkward.
 Or, you haven't had time to keep in touch with that professor who wrote your recommendation for law school, and now you'd like to ask her advice again.

-"There is no such thing as bad publicity except your own obituary." ~Brendan BehanThe wonderful folks at "Out of the Jungle," including our own illustrious Jim Milles, Vice Dean for Legal Information Services and Director of the Law Library, have given a nod to our humble new blog.
+Soon, you will have the perfect excuse to send that procrastinated email!
+Several people have asked me what happens to the buffalo.edu email addresses after graduation.
+The CIT help desk informs me that they will still be active for six months, and will continue to forward to a new address for another six months.
+You can also sign up for a free lifetime forwarding address through the UB Alumni Association.
+There's a pretty clear explanation of the policy here."There is no such thing as bad publicity except your own obituary." ~Brendan BehanThe wonderful folks at "Out of the Jungle," including our own illustrious Jim Milles, Vice Dean for Legal Information Services and Director of the Law Library, have given a nod to our humble new blog.
 Check out our first review at:

 "The only real training for leadership is leadership." ~Anthony JayThis is the first in a series of ideas of things to do, besides work, intern, sleep and watch movies over the summer.